School-of-the-Ancients/sota-beta/README.md

 - **AI-emulated mentors** &mdash; Each historical figure is defined by a richly crafted system prompt that captures personality, accent, and teaching style.
 - **Dynamic voice conversations** &mdash; The Gemini Live API powers low-latency, two-way audio with real-time transcription and speech synthesis so you can speak naturally.
+- **Provider toggle** &mdash; Switch between Gemini Live and OpenAI Realtime on the fly to compare latency, voices, or tool integrations.
 - **Socratic dialogue** &mdash; Mentors avoid blunt answers, instead guiding you with probing questions, comprehension checks, and follow-up challenges.

 ### Immersive Worlds & Artifacts